felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 ## Introduction

-***Data fetching patterns*** are strategies that can be leveraged to ***improve the overall application's perceived performance***.
+Data fetching patterns are strategies that can be leveraged to improve the overall application's perceived performance.
 By using these patterns we give the users the feeling the application is quicker than it actually is.
-There are multiple ways this can be achieved in a client-side application, each one of them is equally important and serves its unique purpose of improving ***User Experience*** and even ***Developer Experience***.
+There are multiple ways this can be achieved in a client-side application, each one of them is equally important and serves its unique purpose of improving User Experience and even Developer Experience.

 ## The ways of caching

 ![kylo](https://utfs.io/a/oqi3glmmqm/WfWc1HX19bac2DgDwOWICGfsXt1UAzZBmRJd7OWolP4TLjkq)

-***In-Memory Caching*** is one of the most important mechanisms there is in client-side applications that can be used to improve the performance perceived by the users.
-One thing though that's worth mentioning about it is that ***in-memory caching is different than client caching***.
-While client caching is something enabled by default in modern browsers, the in-memory cache is ***controlled by the application itself*** and can be done manually or by using third-party libraries, also it can be persisted by using the native storage options available in the browsers.
+In-Memory Caching is one of the most important mechanisms there is in client-side applications that can be used to improve the performance perceived by the users.
+One thing though that's worth mentioning about it is that in-memory caching is different than client caching.
+While client caching is something enabled by default in modern browsers, the in-memory cache is controlled by the application itself and can be done manually or by using third-party libraries, also it can be persisted by using the native storage options available in the browsers.

-In-Memory Caching is a strategy that consists of ***saving the fetched data in memory***, usually using a Map for efficiency.
+In-Memory Caching is a strategy that consists of saving the fetched data in memory, usually using a Map for efficiency.
 A simple way of implementing this would be:

 ```ts
 // Simple in-memory cache implementation